 Introduction and Background

 The Canadian Institute of Mining, Metallurgy and Petroleum is committed to fostering a robust, connected and engaged CIM community.
-A key part of that community are the future leaders of our industry: the students in various mining-related programs across Canada.
+A key part of that community is the future leaders of our industry: the students and recent grads of the various mining and mining-related programs across Canada.
 In discussions with students, it became apparent that an accessible mentoring program allowing students to connect with current leaders in the industry would be of great benefit.
 Following such discussions, a request came forward from students at Queen’s University to implement a Mentorship Program.
 At the time, CIM saw this as an opportunity to make an impact in the community.
 CIM and Queen’s University committed to establishing a mentorship pilot program.
 After a successful year and positive feedback from both university faculty and participants (mentors and mentees alike), CIM has made the decision to expand the program Canada-wide.
 This expansion marks the beginning of a partnership between Canadian mining schools and industry experts.

-CIM’s Mentorship Program seeks to connect post‐secondary students in mining disciplines with industry mentors to facilitate knowledge transfer, reduce student attrition, develop future leaders, and provide every opportunity for students to have a successful and rewarding career in the mining industry.
+CIM’s Mentorship Program seeks to connect post‐secondary students and recent grads from mining disciplines with industry mentors to facilitate knowledge transfer, reduce student attrition, develop future leaders, and provide every opportunity for students to have a successful and rewarding career in the mining industry.

 What is Mentorship?